 Glass jar — Mine was a $1 at Hobby Lobby

 How To Make A DIY Strikable Matchstick Holder

-Literally all you have to do to make a function matchstick jar, is lather a ridiculous clump of etching cream on the bottom of the jar, wait about 30 minutes (much longer than the instructed time for the cream to sit), rinse off the excess cream and you’re done.
+Literally all you have to do to make a function matchstick jar is lather a ridiculous clump of etching cream on the bottom of the jar.

-I tried to jazz up my canister a bit by using adhesive stencils to etch a monogram on the front, which would make it a great gift or hostess gift, too.
+I tried to jazz up my canister by using adhesive stencils to etch a monogram on the front.
+This makes for great personalized gift or hostess gift too.